rnkazman/bokss.github.io/bokss2021.md

 ---
 layout: page
-title: Official web page of the 1st edition of the BoKSS international workshop
+Official web page of the 1st edition of the BoKSS international workshop
 # subtitle:
 ---